 A few days ago made an article speak where we reported a significant change for the package di Xiaomi Mi 10 Pro.
 The company has decided to put on it an unpublished writing which, given the situation between Huawei e Google, could be seen as an arrow to the rival.
 The box reads this: "Mi 10 Pro, with easy access to the Google Apps you use most".
 A slogan that has never been seen before on Xiaomi phones (and not), although they have been integrating Gapps for some time.
-The timing with which this change to the packaging arrives may make one think of wanting to emphasize an advantage over Huawei, but it is not.
+The timing with which this change to the packaging arrives may make one think of wanting to underline an advantage over Huawei, but this is not the case.

 Google wants the Gapps to be indicated on the packaging, according to Xiaomi